NVIDIA/nv-shmem/README.md

 Internal clients needs to explicitly check telemetry readiness from the CSM module over dbus and when its ready they can fetch the MRD objects from the shmem.

+## Troubleshooting and logging

+By default only informational and error logs are enabled.
+Debug logs can be enabled with a meson flag `enable-shm-debug`.
+To add additional debug traces you can use `SHMDEBUG` method.